© Alcina Amara

 The guard placed a cigarette between the prisoner’s lips and lit a match.
-“You were once a great agitator against the Shah.
-What made you against the revolution?”
+“You were a great agitator against the Shah.
+Why did you turn against the revolution?”

 Omid shook his head.
-“I did not fight against the Shahs dictatorship to replace it with the dictatorship of the mullahs.”
+“I didn’t fight to overturn the Shah’s dictatorship to replace it with the dictatorship of the mullahs.”

-The guard pulled a long black band out of his pocket.
-“Here, let me put this over your eyes it will make it a easier on you.”
+The guard pulled a black band out of his pocket.
+“This will make it a little easier.”

-“Leave it off, please.
-I don’t wish to be in darkness; I prefer to die with the light.”
+“Leave it off.
+I don’t wish to be in darkness… I prefer to die with the light.”
 He looked toward the crowd, the guards, the police, and the hooded man standing on the wooden platform.

-The guard holding the blindfold halfway to the prisoner’s face.
+The guard held the blindfold halfway to the prisoner’s face.
 “Are you sure?”

 Sweat ran down Omid’s brow.
-He took one long drag on the cigarette and then turned to the guard and nodded.
+He took his last drag of the cigarette, then nodded.

 The guard took the cigarette from his mouth and dropped it on the ground, crushing it under his boot.
 “Are you not afraid?”

-“Afraid?
-It’s irrelevant if I am or not, what matters is that I refuse to allow tyrants to use fear as a tool to stifle the voice of the people.
-I meet fear as a stone meets the wind.”
+“Fear is irrelevant.
+What matters is that I refuse to let tyrants use fear as a tool to stifle the voice of the people.
+I’ll meet fear as a stone meets the wind.”

 “The brave Omid,” said a huge, broad-shouldered man with a white turban and a black cloak.

-“You know me, Omid; I wouldn’t miss the most important day of your life.”
+“You know me, would I miss your most important day?”

 “Hoping to see me beg for my life?”

-A smirk appeared on Parvez’ face.
-“It didn’t have to end like this, but you had to be stubborn like your father.”
+A smirk appeared on Parvez’s face.
+“It didn’t have to end this way, but you had to be stubborn like your father.”

 “I guess there’s nothing more to say to you.
 Try to enjoy your ending.
-I know I will.”
-Parvez turned to leave.
+I will,” he turned to leave.

 “I am not asking much, damn you.”

-“Goodbye, Omid.”
-Parvez leaned forward and kissed Omid on his forehead, then made his way past the crowd.
+“Goodbye, Omid,” he leaned forward and kissed him on the forehead.
+“Enjoy your journey to hell,” he said, then made his way through the crowd.

 Omid glared at the crowd.
 “You can kill me, but you can’t kill the ideal of freedom.”